lab64makerspace/intro2PCBdesign/Overview & Details/Week_1/Week_1_Content/README.md

 <img src="../../Week_1/Images/4-layer.png" width="500"/>

-It is called a "FOUR LAYER BOARD" because it has four layers of copper (all the other stuff doesn't get counted).
+It is called a "FOUR LAYER BOARD" because it has four __copper__ layers (all the other stuff doesn't get counted).

 <details>
   <summary>Just to be sure we're clear about this...</summary>